McMahon Line: Forward policies of early 1900s

 By 1900, Chinese influence over Tibet had significantly weakened and the British became apprehensive that Tibet would fall into a Russian orbit.
 In an effort to preclude Russian influence over Tibet and to enforce their treaty rights, the British launched an expedition to Tibet in 1904, which resulted in the Convention of Lhasa between Tibet and Britain.

 Qing China became apprehensive about British inroads into Tibet and responded with its own forward policy.
 They took complete control over the southeastern Kham region of Tibet (also referred to as the "March Country"), through which passed the Chinese communications to Tibet.
 An assistant amban (imperial resident) was appointed for Chamdo in western Kham to implement the new strategy.
-Over a period of three years, 1908–1911, the amban Zhao Erfeng implemented brutal policies of subjugation and sinification in the Kham region, for which he earned the nickname of "Zhao the butcher".
+Over a period of three years, 1908–1911, the amban Zhao Erfeng implemented brutal policies of subjugation and sinification in the Kham region, for which he earned the nickname of "Zhao the Butcher" (Chinese: 趙屠戶).

 Zhao Erfeng's campaigns entered the Tibetan districts adjoining the Assam Himalayan region such as Zayul, Pomed (Bome County) and Pemako (Medog County).
 They also encroached into parts of the adjoining tribal territory and attempted to exert influence.
 This alarmed British officials in the region, who advocated the extension of British jurisdiction into tribal territory.

 The higher administration of British India was initially reluctant to concede these demands, but, by 1912, the Army General Staff had proposed drawing a boundary along the crest of Himalayas.

 The British appear to have been clear that they were only extending the political administration of their rule but not the geographical extent of India, which was taken to include the Assam Himalayan region.

+Tawang tract

+The Tawang Tract forms a core geopolitical dispute regarding the McMahon Line, a 550-mile border drawn by British administrator Sir Henry McMahon at the 1914 Simla Convention.
+While British India and Tibet agreed to this boundary—effectively placing the strategically vital, Monpa-inhabited Tawang region under British jurisdiction—China's representatives rejected the treaty, a stance the People's Republic of China maintains today.
+Consequently, China refuses to recognize the McMahon Line, claiming the entire Tawang Tract as part of "South Tibet" (Zangnan) on historical grounds of Tibetan administrative influence prior to 1914.
+This conflicting interpretation culminated in the 1962 Sino-Indian War, during which Chinese forces briefly occupied Tawang before withdrawing behind the Line.
+Today, India administers the tract as a district of Arunachal Pradesh along the Line of Actual Control (LAC), while it remains one of the most heavily militarized and contested flashpoints in the Sino-Indian border dispute.